Judith-S/Testing/README.md

-# Testing
-Testing setting up a repository
+This is a repository with markdown.
-Blah blah blah
+I can edit this easily.